 The MPM has been tested for proof of concept in three third countries: the United States, Australia and Switzerland.
-The following paragraphs first describe the reasons for selecting these countries, and consequently, the lessons drawn from the implementation of the MPM in these countries (through the scoring of a sample of indicators).
+The following paragraphs first describe the reasons for selecting these countries, and consequently, the lessons drawn from the implementation of the MPM in these countries, which took place under the form of the scoring of a sample of indicators.